baoduy/hbd.astro-paper/src/content/blog/az-05-pulumi-private-aks-cluster-env.md

 Our objective is to configure all necessary components for the AKS Cluster, which include:

 1. **Resource Group**: A container for organizing related Azure resources.
-2. **Virtual Network (VNet)**: The primary network hosting our subnets.
-3. **Subnets**: Divisions within the VNet to segregate and manage resources.
+2. **Container Registry**: This serves as the main repository for all Docker images utilized by our private AKS.
-4. **AKS Firewall Rules**: To enable outbound internet connectivity, we must configure firewall rules allowing AKS nodes to communicate with essential Azure resources.
+3. **AKS Firewall Rules**: To enable outbound internet connectivity, we must configure firewall rules allowing AKS nodes to communicate with essential Azure resources.
-5. **Container Registry**: This serves as the main repository for all Docker images utilized by our private AKS.
+4. **Virtual Network (VNet)**: The primary network hosting our AKS subnets.
-6. **AKS Cluster**: An Azure-managed Kubernetes service.
+5. **AKS Cluster**: An Azure-managed Kubernetes service.

 ### The `ContainerRegistry.ts` Module